MARS: Co-evolving Dual-System Deep Research via Multi-Agent Reinforcement Learning: More Implementation Details

 \subsection{Dataset Details}

 Our training data consists of two complementary components: (1) a curated collection of complex reasoning examples filtered through our specialized pipeline, as shown in Appendix~\ref{app:data_filter}, and (2) several established open-source single-hop, multi-hop, and Biology \& Medicine datasets that enhance the model's knowledge retrieval and reasoning capabilities.
 Table~\ref{tab:data_statistics} summarizes the key statistics of our complete training dataset.
 As shown in Table~\ref{tab:data_statistics}, we randomly sampled a total of 5,050 training examples across eight distinct datasets.
 The composition is carefully balanced to ensure comprehensive coverage of different reasoning types and knowledge domains.

-\begin{itemize}[topsep=1pt, partopsep=1pt, leftmargin=12pt, itemsep=-1pt] \item \textbf{Our curated data (2,000 examples, 39.6\%):} These examples were selected from our pipeline-filtered corpus described in Appendix~\ref{app:data_filter}, which contains high-quality, graduate-level complex reasoning tasks vetted through our rigorous multi-stage filtering process.
+\begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textbf{Our curated data (2,000 examples, 39.6\%):} These examples were selected from our pipeline-filtered corpus described in Appendix~\ref{app:data_filter}, which contains high-quality, graduate-level complex reasoning tasks vetted through our rigorous multi-stage filtering process.

 \item \textbf{Single-Hop QA (800 examples, 15.8\%):} We incorporated 400 randomly sampled examples each from TriviaQA~\citep{JoshiCWZ17} and PopQA~\citep{MallenAZDKH23}.
 These datasets focus on direct factual knowledge retrieval, with TriviaQA covering a broad range of trivia questions and PopQA specifically targeting popular entities and common knowledge.